linshuqin329/micropython-esp32/ports/esp32/README.md

 antenna = machine.Pin(16, machine.Pin.OUT, value=0)
 ```

 Troubleshooting
 ---------------

-* Continuous reboots after programming: Ensure FLASH_MODE is correct for your board (e.g. ESP-WROOM-32 should be DIO).
-Perform a `make clean`, rebuild, redeploy.
+* Continuous reboots after programming: Ensure FLASH_MODE is correct for your
+  board (e.g. ESP-WROOM-32 should be DIO).
+Then perform a `make clean`, rebuild,
+  redeploy.